 The contents of a GraFit workspace can be embedded or linked into other applications.
 What is displayed is the contents of a particular graph window, although the entire workspace information is copied.
-To embed a GraFit graph into another application, first activate the graph to use, then choose the Edit | Select All command to ensure that all graph items are selected.
+To embed a GraFit graph into another application, first activate the graph to use, then choose the Select All command71 from the Home tab to ensure that all graph items are selected.

 Note It is extremely important to use the Select All command, as no OLE information is copied unless all items are selected).
-When all objects are selected, the Edit | Copy command is replaced by Edit | Copy All.
+When all objects are selected, the Copy command is replaced by Copy All.